Chapter 01: Convocation

 True to her word, Ty would deliver Luna from censure yet again.
 She weaved together facts, fiction, and egregious Guluwe stereotypes to build the case for Luna and Zingiber, just compelling enough to keep the patient elder's interruptions at bay.
 Before long, Ty had expertly distracted the Crown Regent from Luna's presence.

-As she counted the wrinkles that worried his face, Luna wondered how many battles the Regent had fought for peace and stability.
-Under the stitch scars, pockmarks, and disfigured nose lay the dashing face of a hero, buried beneath too many tragedies.
-Those eyes had once been soft and kind, she thought.
+As she counted the wrinkles that worried his face, Luna wondered how many battles the Regent had fought for peace.
+Under the stitch scars, pockmarks, and disfigured nose lay the dashing face of a hero.
+Those brown eyes had once been soft and kind, she thought.

-“. . . unbecoming of a bester,” the Crown Regent said.
-He had turned to face Luna.
-“You have one year to show us, Saya’Luna.”
+". . . unbecoming of a bester," the Crown Regent said, his gaze as hard as duralum.
+"You have one year to show us, Saya'Luna."

-“Show--” Luna swallowed her question.
+"Show—" Luna swallowed her question.
 One year to show them. . . something.
-“We can do it.”
+"Of course."

 The Crown Regent eyed her carefully.
 She stared back into the void.